Ledgerback/DGSF/daoindex/01 WorkingDraft/08 Discussion.md

 		1. principles will help DAOs develop more public goods and common and club goods?
 Or need proper constraints for public goods to be created, and principles can provide the constraitns.
 	6. Metagov

+### Outline

+1. Standards & Public Goods
+2. Institutional Legitimization
+### Prose

+Our contributions include:

+1. developing a public good (DAO Index resources and data repository) to support the Web3 ecosystem, and more specifically, the DAO ecosystem
+2. providing a set of principles that can act as good constraints for public goods production
+3. developing a standard for how DAOs should be organized, and mapping how current DAOs can work towards this standard
+4. standardizing DAO governance for the common good

 ## Comparison with Related Work

+### Notes
 1. Assessment Frameworks
    1. Brody, Ann.
 “DAOmeter: Our Research-Based Approach.”
 StableLab, 22 Mar.
 2023, <https://www.stablelab.xyz/post/daometer-our-research-based-approach>.
    2. [When is a DAO decentralized?](https://arxiv.org/abs/2304.08160)